Table of Contents

 Earlier, the documents that were presented for registration, would be returned to you after a period of six months.
 However, with computerisation of the offices of the sub-registrar, the documents (bearing the registration number and proof that the documents have been registered by the registrar) are scanned and returned to you on the same day.

-Impact of non-registration
+Impact of non-registration of property

 Failure to register the purchase agreement of a property, could put you at a huge risk.
 Any document that is mandatorily required to be registered but is not registered, cannot be admitted as evidence in any court of law.

-(The author is a taxation and home finance expert, with 35 years’ experience)
+(The author is a tax and investment expert, with 35 years’ experience)